Canon G1 X Mark III vs Leica D-LUX Typ 109

 Both the G1X Mark III and the D-LUX Typ 109 have zoom lenses built in.
 The G1X Mark III has a 24-72mm f/2.8-5.6 optic and the D-LUX Typ 109 offers a 24-75mm f/1.7-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Canon and Leica provide the same view at the wide-angle end, but the Leica has more tele-photo reach at the long end.
 The D-LUX Typ 109 offers the faster maximum aperture.

 Concerning the storage of imaging data, both the G1X Mark III and the D-LUX Typ 109 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 Connectivity comparison: Canon G1 X Mark III vs Leica D-LUX Typ 109